Before we start, who is this for?

 Where It Came From: The Real Origins of The Satori Attitude™

-This framework wasn’t created in a vacuum.
+Importantly, this framework wasn’t created in a vacuum.

 It was born from two powerful, real-world forces:

-• 25 years in talent strategy, recruitment, and leadership development—sitting across thousands of interviews, coaching conversations, and boardroom decisions.
+- 25 years in talent strategy, recruitment, and leadership development—sitting across thousands of interviews, coaching conversations, and boardroom decisions.

-• Growing up as the child of boat refugee parents, where strengths, resilience, and adaptability weren’t optional—they were survival tools.
+- Growing up as the child of boat refugee parents, where strengths, resilience, and adaptability weren’t optional—they were survival tools.

 In the corporate world, I saw smart, capable people constantly overlooked—not because they lacked potential, but because they lacked alignment.